neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 Some DAWs, especially Pro Tools on Windows, keep track of MIDI ports by number rather than by name.
 V-Control Pro 3 changed the ports and Pro Tools can get confused if you are updating V-Control Pro.

 * Quit Pro Tools
-* Trash Pro Tools Prefs
+* Trash Pro Tools Preferences
 * Launch Pro Tools
-* Reset Pro Tools Midi Input Enables.
+* Reset Pro Tools MIDI Input Enables.
-* Reset Pro Tools Midi Peripherals.
+* Reset Pro Tools MIDI Peripherals.

 #### V-Control Pro Is Not Launching